10/26/2017 // HIRING EVENTS

-At high-pressure recruiting events, it’s important to set your company apart from the other companies to recruit more efficiently and maximize your organization’s ROI.
+At high-pressure recruiting events, it’s important to set your company apart to recruit more efficiently and maximize your organization’s ROI.
 Position your recruiting team for hiring event success by measuring key metrics throughout the lifecycle of a career fair, ensuring every team member is prepared and establishing a measurable candidate communication plan.
 Use these guidelines to maximize hiring event success.

 Align with the team’s strategic plan

 When establishing hiring event metrics, align with the team’s strategic plan.
 Prior to each event, ensure every team member is working towards the same goals and is focused on the same results.
 Follow the below steps to align individual events with the team’s overall goals:

 - Establish a strategic goal (i.e. Reduce overall sourcing time)

 - Create an execution strategy (i.e. Build candidate pipeline by attending career fairs, building a recruitment marketing brand and nurturing a talent community)

 - Focus on a measurable metric (i.e. Increase passive candidate pipeline by 60% by end of the year)

 Review both team and individual goals prior to every event.
 Ensure every team member attending the events understands key metrics that will achieve these goals.
 Below are suggested metrics to ensure team members stay focused.

 - Interviews scheduled to offers accepted ratio.
 Track the candidate journey all the way through — from interviews scheduled to offers accepted — and identify the events that result in the most qualified candidates.
 Set event-specific benchmark success ratios that align with your team’s recruiting goals.

 - Offers made to offers accepted ratio.
 If the candidates you meet at hiring events make it through the interview process and aren’t accepting offers, determine if your company’s interview process is too long or if you need to provide your team with additional interview training.
 Use that insight to continually improve.